MarvinJWendt/AriseMC-Plugin-System/README.md

-# AriveMC
+# AriseMC
-Private repository of the AriveMC minecraft server plugin system.
+Private repository of the AriseMC minecraft server plugin system.

-> "AriveMC is the best Server I ever played on" - Bill Gates
+> "AriseMC is the best Server I ever played on" - Bill Gates